near/docs/docs/api/rpc/contracts.md

     </tr>
     <tr>
       <td>TOO_LARGE_CONTRACT_STATE</td>
-      <td>The requested contract state is too large to be returned from this node</td>
+      <td>The requested contract state is too large to be returned from this node (the default limit is 50kb of state size)</td>
       <td>
         <ul>
           <li>Send the request to a node with larger limits in order to view the requested state</li>